Twig6943/Maxima/CONTRIBUTING.md

 ## Code Style

-Please keep consistent code style throughought the project, as it makes it simpler to contribute and collaborate.
+Please keep consistent code style throughout the project, as it makes it simpler to contribute and collaborate.

 Use `rustfmt` to automatically format the code to meet all the expectations
 ```